bhavyapandya/Text-Summarization/README.md

-# Text Summarization using Encoder-Decoder Model with TensorFlow and Keras
+###  Text Summarization using Encoder-Decoder Model with TensorFlow & Keras

 This project implements a text summarization algorithm using an Encoder-Decoder Model with TensorFlow and Keras.
 The project uses the news_summary dataset for training and evaluation.